treeverse/lakeFS/docs/enterprise/troubleshooting.md

 ### Environment Variables

 When troubleshooting, it's important to get a view of the environment in which lakeFS/fluffy are running.
-This is especially true for container-based deployment environments, like K8s, where env vars are used extensively.
+This is especially true for container-based deployment environments, like Kubernetes, where env vars are used extensively.
 The `flare` command collects environment variables with the following prefixes:

 - `LAKEFS_`
 - `FLUFFY_`